-- Empathize with children and families on the spectrum
+- Empathize with children and families who have a loved one on the spectrum

 - Become an agent of change and advocacy to advance the rights of such children and families

-- Support our interventions and programmes to help to build professional competence amongst doctors, health practitioners and teachers.
+- Support our interventions and programs to help to build professional competence amongst doctors, health practitioners, and teachers.